 The Canadian operations consist of three surface mines that produce hard coking and low-volatile PCI coals in Northeast British Columbia (the Wolverine Mine, the Brule Mine, and the Willow Creek Mine).
-Although the Willow Creek Mine is an active coal mine, we curtailed operations at this mine during the first half of 2013.
-The Willow Creek Mine includes a processing plant and a load-out facility that serves our Brule Mine and we are currently operating the active portions of the Willow Creek Mine with Brule as a combined "Brazion Group."
-The Willow Creek Mine reserves primarily consist of metallurgical coal comprised of an estimated one-third hard coking coal and two-thirds low-volatile PCI.
-Due to the Willow Creek Mine curtailment, for the year ended December 31, 2013, we recognized restructuring charges of \$10.7 million.
+The Wolverine Mine was idled in April 2014 and the Brazion operations (which include the Company's Brule and Willow Creek mines) were idled in June 2014.
+The Company will continue to operate the preparation plant at the Willow Creek Mine to complete the processing of coal inventory that has already been mined.
 The Canadian mines are located adjacent to or nearby existing infrastructure established for the Northeast British Columbia coalfields, including established rail and road networks that are available all year round.
 Coal produced from the mines is shipped by rail to a coal terminal facility at the Port of Prince Rupert, British Columbia.
-Our U.K. operations consist of an active underground development mine and a surface mine located in South Wales.
-The surface mine ceased production during the year and is now in a reclamation phase.
-The active underground mine produces anthracite coal, which can be sold as a low-volatile PCI coal, and the surface mine operations produced thermal coal.
-All coal mined is processed at the Company's nearby preparation plants where both road and rail coal transportation are available.
-In 2013, the combined Canadian and U.K. mining operations produced 1.7 million metric tons of hard coking coal and 1.9 million metric tons of low volatile PCI coal.
+Our U.K. operations consist of an underground development mine located in South Wales that produces anthracite coal, which can be sold as low-volatile PCI coal.
+All coal mined is processed at the Company's preparation plants where both road and rail coal transportation are available.
+In 2014, the Canadian and U.K. mining operations produced 563 thousand metric tons of hard coking coal and 1.0 million metric tons of low-volatile PCI coal.

-Financial results of our business segments are provided within Note 22 of "Notes to Consolidated Financial Statements" included in this Annual Report on Form 10-K.
+Financial results of our business segments are provided within Note 20 of "Notes to Consolidated Financial Statements" included in this Annual Report on Form 10-K.